ipython/ipython-website/index.rst

  IPython: Productive Interactive Computing
 ===========================================

-IPython provides a rich toolkit to help you make the most out of using Python interactively, with:
+IPython provides a rich toolkit to help you make the most out of using Python,
+with:

-- Powerful Python shells (terminal- and Qt-based).
+- Powerful Python shells (terminal and Qt-based).
 - A web-based notebook with the same core features but support for rich media, text, code, mathematical expressions and inline plots.
 - Support for interactive data visualization and use of GUI toolkits.
 - Flexible, embeddable interpreters to load into your own projects.
-- High-performance and easy to use tools for (interactive) parallel computing.
+- High-performance and easy to use tools for parallel computing.

+To learn more about IPython, you can watch our :ref:`videos and screencasts
+<videos>`, download our `talks and presentations <presentation.html>`_, or read
-IPython is open source (released under the revised BSD license), and is used by a range of `other projects <http://wiki.ipython.org/Projects_using_IPython>`_.
+our `extensive documentation <documentation.html>`_.
+IPython is open source (BSD license), and is used by a range of `other projects
-We have :ref:`videos and screencasts <videos>`, you can download our `talks and presentations <presentation.html>`_, or read our `extensive documentation
-<documentation.html>`_.
+<http://wiki.ipython.org/Projects_using_IPython>`_; add your project to that
+list if it uses IPython as a library, and please don't forget to :ref:`cite us
+<citing>`.

 IPython supports Python 2.6 to 2.7 and 3.1 or newer.
 Our older 0.10 series supports Python 2.5, and can be used with Python 2.4.